 Permanent records are maintained on each student at Dormont Elementary School.
 These records are securely housed in the school office.
 These records include the child's report cards, health records, attendance information, and any academic testing data done at the Keystone Oaks School District.
-These records are considered confidential information and will not be released to any agency outside the school without the parent's/guardian's written permission.
+These records are considered confidential information.
+The building principal is the school's contact, and Dr. Suzanne Hanna, the Assistant to the Superintendent for Student Services, is the District contact shanna@kosd.org 412-571-6013.